rswamy/rswamy.github.io/index.md

 # Hello!
 I'm Ramya 👋

 I'm an engineer who gradually expanded from 'how things work' to 'why we build them,' leading me to product strategy.
-Over the years, I've found my sweet spot at the intersection of hardware and software, where I get to solve complex technical challenges while keeping real people at the heart of every solution.
+Over the years, I've found my sweet spot solving complex technical challenges while keeping real people at the heart of every solution - most recently, I've spent time working at the intersection of hardware and software.

 [Download Resume](assets/resume/Resume 2025 - Ramya Swamy.pdf){: .download-button}